mathpn/listme/SETUP.md

 sudo apt install golang
 ```

-You can check if the installation is successful with `go --version`.
+You can check if the installation is successful with `go version`.

 ## Update your PATH variable